prominenceai/deepstream-services-library/docs/overview.md

 ---
 ## RTSP Stream Connection Management

-When creating an RTSP Source, the client application can specify a `next-buffer-timeout` as maximum time to wait in seconds for each new frame buffer before the Source's Stream Manager -- determining that the connection has been lost -- resets the Source and tries to reconnect.
+When creating an RTSP Source, the client application can specify a `next-buffer-timeout` as the maximum time to wait in seconds for each new frame buffer before the Source's Stream Manager -- determining that the connection has been lost -- resets the Source and tries to reconnect.
 The Stream manager uses two client settable parameters to control the reconnection behavior.
 1. `sleep` - the time to sleep between a failed connection and a new reconnection atempt.
 2. `timeout` - the maximum time to wait for an asynchronous state change to complete before determining that reconnection has failed - also in seconds.